670 Class Syllabus

 About the Course:

 WELCOME: This course is intended to introduce students to the communication field of Photojournalism.
 Defined as communicating through photography, Photojournalism has historically been viewed as a very powerful tool in documenting the world around us.
 From community events, conflicts around the world, the political arena, high school through professional sports and the environment, photojournalists are empowered to show to their audience events that affect their daily lives.
 Truth and accuracy are the keys to good photojournalism.
 Through the use of weekly “real world” assignments, lectures, discussions and guest lecturers, students will learn the proper visual techniques required to document the world around them.
 Emphasis on creative thinking and “on your toes” decision-making will be a big part of the class structure.
 Students will learn how to communicate visually in a journalistic style through the use of photographs.
-Throughout the length of the course students will learn how to assess their surroundings visually and then capture situations in a creative and thought provoking manner.
+Throughout the length of the course students will learn how to assess their surroundings visually and then capture situations in a creative and thought-provoking manner.

 OBJECTIVES: This course is designed to introduce students to the techniques and fundamentals of photojournalism.
 Upon completion of this course each student will have the ability to communicate with their target audience in a variety of visual manners.
 They will not only learn how to seek out meaningful, thought-provoking images in a wide variety of situations, but will also learn how to develop their own photographic and documentary style.
 Discussions on ethical standards and the dilemmas that come with working in a fast-paced, get it up immediately world will also be part of the curriculum.
-Time will also be spent on the ever changing ways that photojournalists capture and disseminate the news; ie. Twitter, Instagram, blogs, Facebook, video capture, etc.
+Time will also be spent on the ever-changing ways that photojournalists capture and disseminate the news; ie. Twitter, Instagram, blogs, Facebook, video capture, etc.

 Learning Outcomes